Government of Canada

 Help on accessing alternative formats, such as Portable Document Format (PDF), Microsoft Word and PowerPoint (PPT) files, can be obtained in the alternate format help section.

-The conclusion of the final screening assessment is that these two substances are currently not entering, or likely to enter, the environment as a result of commercial activity, and therefore that they do not meet the criteria set out in section 64 of the CEPA 1999.
+The conclusion of the final screening assessment is that these two substances are currently not entering, or likely to enter, the environment as a result of commercial activity, and therefore that they do not meet the criteria set out in section 64 of CEPA 1999.

 However, given the hazardous properties of flurophenyltin and tetraphenyltin, there is concern that new activities for the two substances could lead to the substances meeting the criteria set out in section 64 of the Act.
 Therefore the Domestic Substances List has been amended, and these two substances are now subject to the SNAc provisions specified under subsection 81(3) of the Act, which require that any new manufacture, import or use of any of these substances in quantities greater than 100 kg/year is notified and will undergo ecological and human health risk assessments as specified in section 83 of the Act prior to the substance being introduced into Canada.

-The final assessment concludes that:
+The final assessment concluded that:

 • monomethyltins, dimethyltins, monobutyltins, dibutyltins, monooctyltins, dioctyltins, fluorotriphenyltin and tetraphenyltin do not meet the criteria set out in paragraphs 64(a) or (b) of CEPA 1999; and